Stuwert/simple-messenger/README.md

 # Overview

-This project represents an example implemenetation of a simple messenging app built with React on the Front end and Typescript and Express in the API.
+This project represents an example implemenetation of a simple messaging app built with React on the Front end and Typescript and Express in the API.

 I got excited by the concept of the project (a straightforward messaging app), and wanted to think through how to allow multiple people to directly communicate with one another but without the overhead of definingn things like authentication and users (as specified by the requirements), and also to nod at "privacy" by making it hard for different members to snoop on each other's calls simply by knowing user names.